pytorch/tutorials/recipes_source/distributed_rpc_profiling.rst

 the operator name, originating worker, and destination worker) about each RPC call made and the ``CPU total`` column indicates the end-to-end latency of the RPC call.

-We also have visibility into the actual operators invoked remotely on worker 1 due RPC.
+We also have visibility into the actual operators invoked remotely on worker 1 due to RPC.
 We can see operations that took place on ``worker1`` by checking the ``Node ID`` column.
 For example, we can interpret the row with name ``rpc_async#aten::mul(worker0 -> worker1)#remote_op: mul`` as a ``mul`` operation taking place on the remote node, as a result of the RPC sent to ``worker1``